Mayuwhim/we-have-osu-at-home/README.md

 This is scuffed in so many ways (I even had to change some backgrounds lol), hence the "at home" deduction.
 I'm just uploading this because I'm kinda proud of it (pretty new to coding), don't expect anything further here.

+The entire game is in 2 files which probably breaks half a million convention rules, so brace yourselves

 Also I have no clue how Git works so no gitignoring from me

 # Installation